Gladyskyenze/Portfolio/README.md

 + [Authors Info](#Author)
 ## Overall Project Description

 - In this project I will be working on my Portfolio.
-This is a website that generally explains about my career journey likes and interests
+This is a website that generally explains about my career journey likes and interests.
+It also shows my skills on what i do best.

 ## User Stories:
 -In this site you will learn more about me and see my pictures.

 ## project setup instructions
  - run the site from github and get it to load.
+ - There is both the live site or the repositories link to view the project.

 ## Languages and Frameworks

 - Html5
 - Css

+## Live site
+-

 HTTPS: `https://github.com/Gladyskyenze/Portfolio.git`